Chinese Medicine Diagnosis (Part III): Questioning

-Questioning or Interrogation is where the Chinese medicine practitioner collects information about your condition and your body through asking questions.
+Questioning is where the Chinese medicine practitioner collects information about your health and your body through asking questions.

 1. What do we ask during questioning?